TrustBound/dream_test/documentation/10-gherkin-bdd.md

   As a customer I want to add items to my cart

   Background:
-    Given I have an empty cart
+    Given the server is running

   @smoke
   Scenario: Adding items
+    Given the cart is empty
     When I add 3 items
     Then the cart should have 3 items

   Scenario: Adding multiple times
+    Given the cart is empty
     When I add 2 items
     And I add 3 items
     Then the cart should have 5 items